Phases of matrix-product states with symmetries and measurements: Finite nilpotent groups: Acknowledgments

 \section{Acknowledgments}

 We thank Maria Sharshunova for assistance with preparing the figures.
+We thank an anonymous referee of Ref.~\cite{Gunn2025} for suggesting that it may be possible to generalize to nilpotent groups.
 DG, TK, and BK acknowledge financial support from the Austrian Science Fund (FWF) through the grants SFB BeyondC (Grant No. F7107-N38), and P 32273-N27 (Stand-Alone Project).
 Furthermore, we acknowledge the BMW endowment fund.
 This publication has received funding from the European Union's Horizon 2020 HORIZON Research and Innovation Actions Programme under the calls HORIZON-CL4-2022-QUANTUM-02-SGA via Grant Agreement No. 101113690 (PASQuanS2.1) and HORIZON-CL4-2021-DIGITAL-EMERGING-02-10 via Grant Agreement No. 101080085 (QCFD).
 GS acknowledges financial support by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy -- EXC-2111 -- 390814868.

 \onecolumngrid